Hiring a Driver and Finding Rides when Blind or Low Vision

 This content is also available in: Español (Spanish)

 Transportation is a significant challenge for individuals who are blind or have low vision, often presenting barriers to independence and accessibility.
-Whether it’s giving up a driver’s license due to vision loss or never having the opportunity to drive, navigating the world without personal transportation can feel isolating.
+Whether it’s surrendering a driver’s license due to vision loss or never having the opportunity to drive, navigating the world without personal transportation can feel isolating.
 However, these challenges can be managed with some innovation, networking, and careful planning.
 This guide provides tips on transportation options, strategies for finding rides, and advice for hiring a personal driver.

 Transportation Challenges